lslee714/takeoffs/README.md

 #### Project retro notes:

 - Not knowing the data very well, I did my best to match the story of "let users create projects and allow adding items to it" with the UX recommendations/wireframes.
 I realize this wasn't the full ask of the challenge/requirement, but I took the "fill in the requirements yourself" part in full stride, perhaps (but hopefully not) too far :D
+- I did have a bunch of questions that came up as I delved deeper; however, given the time constraints and it being the weekend, I decided to fill the blanks in myself.
+I hope that wasn't to my detriment.
 - I chose a mono-repo (but multi-app) approach, this buys me a couple of things: a) API compatibility; and b) easy developer experience for a small one-man team.
 - I separated out the UI and backend into their own separate applications, i.e. I did not create a monolith.
 While I actually saw an argument _**for**_ a monolith (it's a simple application with limited purpose -- and would have been a lot easier!), I wanted to keep flexibility and scalability in mind.
 In addition, I admittedly do not have a ton of outside of work experience in setting up microservices, so it is a great learning opportunity.
 We'll see how this ends up!
+- I can see the argument to separate the one backend service into two separate microservices (project and materials); that way, if one goes down, the other doesnt have to necessarily.
 - I used NGINX to serve the frontend; it's a widely accepted static content server in the community.
 - I used gunicorn to serve the flask backend; it's also widely accepted as a Python WSGI HTTP server and I'm familiar with it.
 - I added a redux-observable layer for my UI state management; it's a pretty heavy, all purpose Redux tool for React that allows me to use rxjs with Observables, which is where Javascript is heading more and more towards!
 More info in frontend/src/store